Short stories are at the heart of why Phyllis loves to write. Her father left her a legacy of the art of storytelling.

 Sergeant Peggy Jenkins had been a police officer for almost ten years.
 On a routine check of a domestic violence call one night, things did not go well at all.
 The woman who called had said her husband beat her again and threatened to kill her.
 "He has guns and will shoot me!
 He's down in the basement to load the guns and will kill me!"

 The woman had called several times before with the same complaint.
 Each time the police arrived they found both the husband and his wife were drunk and had been yelling at each other.
 This was the fourth time Peggy and her partner, Rory, had checked up on the couple.

-She had been looking at Rory's face as he lay on his back half way in the car.
-What had been his face was now just a bloody mass of blood and bone.
+She had been looking at Rory's face as he lay on his back halfway in the car.
+What had been his face was now just a mass of blood, brain, and bone.
 She was splattered with Rory's blood.
 The bullets were still coming and she quickly got out to take cover.

 Peggy Fires Back

 Bullets went through both windows of the back seat and one went through Peggy's right side.
-She fell to her knees, but was able to open the back door and grab one of the AR-15s.
+She fell to her knees but was able to open the back door and grab one of the AR-15 rifles.
 She felt no pain, just anger.
-The firing suddenly stopped.
+Then firing suddenly stopped.
 The shooter must have thought she was dead.